Lifelong friends Jane and Barbara are very similar…

 How Does a TBS Bone Quality Test Work?

-TBS iNsight works by estimating a surrogate (TBS) of your bone quality and then using that information to calculate your fracture risk.
+TBS Osteo works by estimating a surrogate (TBS) of your bone quality and then using that information to calculate your fracture risk.
 It does this by analyzing how well-structured or poorly structured your trabecular bone appears, how much connective tissue it has, and its thickness.
 These things, combined with your bone mineral density, determine in majority the strength of your bone and your risk of fracture.

 What’s your trabecular bone?